Sparse Regular Expression Matching: Sparse State-Set Transitions

-The data structure for internal transitions use $O(m)$ space.
-We use linear space data structures to support nearest common ancestors in constant time~\cite{HT1984,BFC2000} and first label queries in $O(\log \log m)$ time~\cite{Die89}.
+\paragraph{Space} The regular expression and the labels use $O(m)$ space.
+The arrays $A_\alpha$ and $D_\alpha$, $\alpha \in \Sigma$, use $O(m)$ space in total.
+We use linear space and linear preprocessing time data structures to support lowest common ancestors in constant time~\cite{HT1984,BFC2000}, first label queries in $O(\log \log m)$ time~\cite{Die89}, predecessor queries in $O(\log \log m)$ time~\cite{Willard1983,MN1990}, and range minimum queries in constant time~\cite{HT1984,BFC2000}.
+For each alphabet character, the total size of these data structures is linear in the number of leaves labeled with that character.
+Thus in total the space for these data structures is linear in $m$.
+The cited data structures for predecessor queries both use randomization, but since we only need a static structure it is straightforward and well-known how to obtain the same bound deterministically by combining deterministic dictionaries~\cite{HMP2001} with a simple two-level approach (see, e.g., Thorup~\cite{Thorup2003}).
 We store at most two $\nex$ pointers for each label in $R$ and a single pointer for each position using $O(m)$ space.
-In total, the data structure uses $O(m)$ space and preprocessing time.
+The remaining information uses $O(m)$ space.